 Ajay is an Assistant Professor of Environmental Studies at CSU, Sacramento and is on the editorial board of Case Studies in the Environment (University of California Press).
 He teaches environmental policy and sustainability.

 After receiving degrees in Anthropology and Environmental Studies from Loyola University Chicago, Belyna graduated from Purdue’s Ecological Sciences and Engineering interdisciplinary program with an M.S.
 As a graduate student in Dr. Prokopy’s lab, she studied public attitudes toward six endangered species of freshwater mussels in the Tippecanoe River.
 Her research project used survey data to create an outreach and education campaign aimed at raising awareness about the conservation of those unique, local animals.
 Visit HeartoftheTippy.org to learn more!
 After completing her thesis, she became a Research Associate and Outreach Coordinator for the lab.
 In this position, she continued working on the Heart of the Tippy campaign in addition to leading research projects involving farmers and conservation practice adoption.
 The projects she led include two Fieldprinting programs with farmers in Iowa, Indiana, and Illinois.
 After working in the NRSS Lab, Belyna served as Creighton University’s first full-time sustainability coordinator.
 Belyna currently lives and works in Omaha, Nebraska as an Associate with Verdis Group.
 In her role, Belyna leads and supports a variety of projects such as climate resiliency planning and works with multiple clients in higher education, city government, and private business.
 To find out more about Belyna’s work, please visit http://verdisgroup.com/

-As an avid outdoorswoman from a young age, Zoë naturally progressed to a career in natural resources.
-She earned her undergraduate degree in Wildlife Biology at the University of Montana, and her M.S. in Natural Resource Social Science at Purdue.
+Zoë earned a B.S. in Wildlife Biology and an M.S. in Natural Resources Social Science at Purdue.
 While in Indiana, she studied the human dimensions of mid-size predator management (e.g. skunks, raccoons, coyotes), and how residents perceive potential management practices, and why these perceptions may differ from management practices for more charismatic species like deer, elk and wolves.
-Currently, she resides in California where she is working in communications and seeking employment in the natural resource field.
-Please feel free to contact her about her research or potential employment.
+After returning home to California, Zoë made the jump to the technology sector, where she leverages her expertise in qualitative and quantitative research gained at Purdue to understand the needs and expectations of YouTube users.